 In 1957, this hybrid was officially recognized by the Cat Fanciers' Association (CFA) and the American Cat Fanciers' Association.
 Several years later, the Cat Fanciers' Association combined the Himalayan and Persian breeds, due to their similar body types.
 Today, many organizations still do not consider Himalayans and Persians to be distinctly separate breeds.

 If you're not willing to dedicate some time to grooming each day, the Himalayan probably isn't the right cat for you.
 Because they have long, silky hair that tangles and mats easily, a Himalayan's coat should be brushed with a sturdy, wide-toothed comb daily.
 This will remove and prevent tangling and mats, and help remove any dirt, dust, or debris.
-It's also recommended that a Himalayan visits a professional groomer every few months to ensure their coat is healthy and clean.
-The good news: Himalayans absolutely love to get attention from their owners, which makes grooming easier—and an excellent bonding experience for both the owner and Himalayan.
+It's also recommended that a Himalayan visits a professional groomer every few months to ensure its coat is healthy and clean.
+The good news: Himalayans love to get attention from their owners, which makes grooming easier—and an excellent bonding experience for both the owner and Himalayan.

 You can protect your legs and your furniture by trimming your Himalayan's nails regularly.
-Examine his paws weekly and trim as necessary to keep his paws healthy and injury-free.
+Examine its paws weekly and trim as necessary to keep its paws healthy and injury-free.
 Dedicate some time each week to examine your cat's ears, too.
 Himalayans' pointed ears are susceptible to capturing dirt and debris, which can lead to infections and other ear issues down the road.
 If you find debris in your cat's ears, use a pet ear cleaner and cotton ball to gently remove it.
 Never use a cotton swab in your cat's ears—it can cause serious damage to the delicate inner-ear structures.
-If the ears are very red or inflamed, very dirty, or smell funny, take him to the veterinarian as soon as possible.
+If the ears are very red or inflamed, very dirty, or smell funny, take it to the veterinarian as soon as possible.